CastleLi/Lab-Manual/README.md

 Before you leave the lab, you will be required to document and archive any dataset that you have collected.
 The dataset will be reviewed before you leave.
 [To add: information about where to archive data]

 ### Data sharing
 Not only is data-sharing the right thing to do, we are actually required to do so for any dataset that was funded by the NIH.
 We will make these datasets publicly available within a year of publishing the first paper from the dataset.
 You should also be prepared to share any scripts that you used in your published processing & analysis pipeline.
-Currently, the best option for sharing smaller datasets seems to be the [Open Science Framework](https://osf.io/), the best option for sharing MRI datasets is [OpenFMRI](https://openfmri.org/), and I don't yet know what is the best option for sharing EEG datasets.
+Currently, the best option for sharing smaller datasets seems to be the [Open Science Framework](https://osf.io/), the best option for sharing MRI datasets is [OpenFMRI](https://openfmri.org/).

 # Funding